raganwald/raganwald.github.com/_posts/2018-09-03-mockingbirds-sage-birds-and-widowbirds.md

 For `1`, we could define `maker` as an anonymous function expression.
 Another option arises.
 In the days before ES6, if we wanted to define variables within a scope smaller than a function, we created an immediately invoked function expression.

-Step four, we could, after some experimentation, consider this format that binds a function expression to `maker` with an immediately invoked function expression;
+**Step Four**, we could, after some experimentation, consider this format that binds a function expression to `maker` with an immediately invoked function expression;

 ```javascript
 const sagebird =